 - Point your hand like you simulating a gun shape.

 - With your other hand, wrap the starting of the yarn around the pointer finger as illustrated in the tutorial below.
 You will have two loops on your finger.

-- Open the handle of your gun shaped hand and clamp the yarn yarn leading to end of the strand and strand leading to the yarn ball.
+- Open the handle of your gun-shaped hand and clamp the yarn leading to the end of the strand and strand leading to the yarn ball.
 Provide a little bit of tension.

 - Lift the loop closest to your thumb and lift it over the other loop leading to the front of your pointer finger.
 Rest it near the end of the finger but not all the way over.